A new venture: Signal Noise here I come!

 The book is finally out and we have been asked to share our experience with the lovely bunch at YCN during their summer talks.
 This has been our first attempt to pack the 9-month journey of the making of the book into a less-than-1-hour long presentation.
 It was a very fun night! thanks everybody who could attend tonight.

-One of the infographics I designed for the book ‘The infographic History of the World’.
-A nice double page dedicated to the arms race.
-Who has the greatest military might?
+One of the infographics we created for the book ‘The infographic History of the World’ is in The Guardian G2 as a nice double-page dedicated to exploring who has the greatest military might.